PeteMichaud/Stry/README.md

 * Provide interface for setting the narrative and gameplay intensity of a scene, and an intensity graph for the story
 * View-only Mode for Public access to stories
 * Cross Browser Testing
+* wsyihat contenteditable divs sometime reflow text on focus.
+Figure out why, and stop it.
 * Unit Test Suite

 Installation